Posted By: SSF Law Firm Posted On: September 13, 2019

 The property owner could face a lawsuit if:

-Private residents owners, business owners, and lessors can all be held accountable.
+Private resident owners, business owners, and lessors can all be held accountable.

 The other side (the defendant) will do what they can to lower the amount they have to pay in a settlement.
 This will include blaming you for all or part of your injury.
 Under Pennsylvania’s modified comparative negligence rule, the total amount you receive could be lower if you were at all negligent in the case.